Fees and costs for residence permits

 1. Costs of a residence permit

 The costs of a residence permit are a key factor in planning skilled immigration to Germany.
 Both international skilled workers and employers must calculate these costs well in advance to avoid unnecessary delays or procedural errors .
-Residence fees are regulated in the Residence Ordinance (AufenthV) and are regularly adjusted by the federal government or the responsible immigration authorities.
-These are so-called individually attributable public services, the fees for which are generally levied uniformly across Germany.
+Residence fees are regulated by the Residence Ordinance (AufenthV) and are regularly adjusted by the federal government or the responsible immigration authorities.
+These are so-called individually attributable public services, the fees for which are generally levied uniformly nationwide.

-The processing fee is due no later than upon completion of the official procedure—but often already upon receipt of the application .
-It is considered a kind of advance payment, which is later offset against the final fee.
+The processing fee is due at the latest upon completion of the official procedure—but often already upon receipt of the application .
+It is considered a kind of advance payment, which will later be offset against the final fee.
 If the application is withdrawn, the fee is non-refundable.
-If you change your place of residence and thus the locally responsible immigration authority, you are not entitled to a refund of fees already paid ( Section 49 (4) of the Residence Ordinance ).
-The new authority does not charge any additional fees, and no internal reimbursement of costs takes place—this saves administrative effort.
+If the residence and thus the locally responsible immigration authority change , there is no entitlement to reimbursement of fees already paid ( Section 49 (4) of the Residence Ordinance ).
+The new authority does not charge any additional fees, and no internal reimbursement of costs is made—this saves administrative effort.

 2. How much does a residence permit (visa & residence permit) cost?